eropple/nestjs-openapi3/README.md

 - Tests in isolation.
 I'm not clear on how to adequately unit test against functionality hanging directly off of NestJS; right now this library (along with other highly integrated libraries of mine, like nestjs-auth) relies on integration tests in example projects.
 - Only the simplest parameter styles are currently supported: `simple` (the only one for headers, though paths have other options that we don't support) and `form` for query parameters.
 If somebody out there needs more complex styles, you should
 - Cleaner types around some of the API.
 For example, right now you must use one of `content` or `multiContent` for request bodies, but there's no type checking to assert that one _must_ be used.
 Similarly, operation responses are a little kludgy.
 Probably an easy fix for somebody!
-- Deeply nested schemas are probably not being handled correctly (allowing the use of a `SchemaLike`--a JSON schema or a class constructor decorated with `@OAS.Model()`) in all cases.
+- Deeply nested SchemaLikes (see above) may not be being handled correctly in all cases.
 - [Example functionality]() is entirely absent.
 Squaring it with simplified flavors of content objects is hard and I don't use it; pull requests welcome.
 - There are a couple of odd behaviors resulting from using [ajv]() to validate client parameters/request bodies against our OpenAPI 3 schemas.
 In particular, when dealing with a string field, ajv coerces `null` to the empty string.
 I think this should fail hard instead, but not enough to not use ajv!